kiwizera-sudo/oracle-report/README.md

 - Successfully created a PDB with an admin user
 - Created and deleted a second PDB for testing
 - Verified and documented all results using SQL Developer dashboard
+- screenshots are provided in the word file report